elastic/rally-teams/README.md

 This repository contains the default teams for the Elasticsearch benchmarking tool [Rally](https://github.com/elastic/rally).

-Currenly it consists only of individual "cars", which describe the configuration of a single Elasticsearch node in Rally.
+Currently it consists only of individual "cars", which describe the configuration of a single Elasticsearch node in Rally.

 You should not need to use this repository directly, except if you want to look under the hood or create your own teams.